Violence in the Quran

 The Quran contains verses exhorting violence against enemies and others urging restraint and conciliation.
 Because some verses abrogate others, and because some are thought to be general commands while others refer to specific enemies, how the verses are understood and how they relate to each other "has been a central issue in Islamic thinking on war" according to scholars such as Charles Matthews.

-While numerous scholars explain Quranic phrases on violence to be only in the context of a defensive response to oppression; militant groups (such as al-Qaeda and ISIL) have frequently cites these verses to justify their violent actions.
+While numerous scholars explain Quranic phrases on violence to be only in the context of a defensive response to oppression; militant groups (such as al-Qaeda and Islamic State) have frequently cited these verses to justify their violent actions.
 The Quran's teachings on violence remain a topic of vigorous debate.

 Abrogation

-Charles Matthews writes that there is a "large debate about what the Quran commands as regards the "sword verses" and the "peace verses".
+Charles Matthews writes that there is a "large debate about what the Quran commands in regards to the "sword verses" and the "peace verses".
 According to Matthews, "the question of the proper prioritization of these verses, and how they should be understood in relation to one another, has been a central issue for Islamic thinking about war."

 Prior to the Hijra travel, Muhammad struggled non-violently against his oppressors in Mecca.
 It wasn't until after the exile that the Quranic revelations began to adopt a more offensive perspective.

 According to Oliver Leaman, a number of Islamic jurists asserted the primacy of the "sword verses" over the conciliatory verses in specific historical circumstances.
 For example, according to Diane Morgan, Ibn Kathir (1301–1372) asserted that the Sword Verse abrogated all peace treaties that had been promulgated between Muhammad and idolaters.

 Modernists reject the abrogating status of the sword verses, which would result in the abrogation (naskh) of numerous Quranic verses that counsel peace and reconciliation.